ihhub/penguinV/README.md

 - etc.

 The library does **NOT** provide such features as:
-- load/save image from/to memory storage
+- load/save image from/to memory storage for some image formats
-- image conversion to/from RAW formats
+- image conversion between image formats
 - image displaying

 In many cases when developers design their own image processing application they are facing problems with integration of third-party library into code.
 To minimize such drawbacks we are giving an option to write your own code for above situations.